 Unless you’re in the industry, towing terminology can be a little confusing.
 But don’t worry if you don’t know your hitch from your dolly or your trailer weight from your payload.
 We’re here to make things a little clearer.

-To help you makes some sense of the jargon, SC Pro Tow has put together this glossary of towing terms.
+To help you makes some sense of the jargon, SC Pro Tow and their network of licensed affiliates has put together this glossary of towing terms.

 Full Towing Glossary

 A fastening device that connects the trailer / towing load to the hitch ball on the towing vehicle.

 A metal frame on wheels that can be towed behind a car, van or truck.
 Designed to carry a disabled vehicle off the ground.

 A specialist tow truck that carries its load on a flatbed off the ground.
 Ideal for safe and secure transportation of vehicles.

 A Class V hitch that is mounted in the bed of a pickup truck to attach to a trailer for towing.